New Uses for Old Buildings - Revenue Properties

 - Studio North's Laneway House is tucked in the back of 3210 Parkdale Ave.
 NW

-This Legal Suite in Ramsay is Good for the Environment
+Adding Legal Suites are Good for the Environment

 - Constructing a legal secondary suite within an existing home may be the catalyst to upgrade insulation, windows, heating, appliances and lighting fixtures